How Fast Food Causes Obesity in Modern America

 How it works

+Multiple studies have demonstrated the direct mechanisms by which fast food causes obesity, particularly among young Americans.
 It has been shown that fast food restaurants have an impact on our youths today and it is getting worse as the day go by.
-Statistically, one in every five children or young adult is obese in America.
-If the children are the future, then what does this mean?.
-Students today are much more heavier than students back then and school plays an important role in that matter.
-Schools does not normally have healthy options or there is a considerable amount of fast food restaurants near the schools.
+Statistically, one in every five children or young adults are obese in America.
+This alarming trend directly correlates with the increasing presence of fast food establishments near schools and residential areas.
+If the children are the future, then what does this mean?
+Students today are much heavier than students back then, and schools play an important role in that matter.
+Schools do not normally have healthy options, or there is a considerable number of fast food restaurants near the schools.

-According to one of the articles I read, it stated that ” We found that students in California were heavier and more likely to be overweight or obese if their school was located within one half mile of a fast-food restaurant (Davis, Carpenter 2009).”
-A solution to this can be somewhat fixed if the fast food chains weren’t so close to the school and perhaps, the fast food franchise that they do have close enough should be healthy choices, such as Subway.
+Understanding how fast food causes obesity requires examining both environmental and economic factors.
+The relationship between fast food accessibility and obesity becomes particularly evident when examining location patterns.
+According to research by Davis and Carpenter (2009), students in California were heavier and more likely to be overweight or obese if their school was located within one half mile of a fast-food restaurant.
+A solution to this can be somewhat fixed if the fast food chains weren't so close to the school and perhaps, the fast food franchise that they do have close enough should be healthy choices, such as Subway.

 Fast food can harm an individual if consumed on a daily basis with no physical activity.
 It is essential to reduce the intake of unhealthy fast food and replace it with healthier choices such as fruits, vegetables and whole grains.
 According to a study I read, it was noted, "In our study, ninety percent of students were having fast food in their diet, but only 22.45% and 9.52% were found to be pre obese and obese respectively.
 On the same side, more frequency of fast food in a week and less physical exercise were significantly related to high BMI.
 So, in conclusion, there is a significant relationship between BMI and fast food consumption, along with less physical activity and intake of soft drinks (Shah, Trushna 2014)."